DongbaekDreams/Deep-Learning-Project/README.md

 7. **06_ft_transformer.ipynb** – FT-Transformer training/evaluation.
 8. **07_results_report.ipynb** - Aggregate and report all experiment results.
 9. **08_convtran_amp.ipynb** - Experiment with ConvTran model and reduced features (pre-pooled and autoencoder)
+10. **09_super_model_evaluation.ipynb** - Compilation of all above experiment in one super notebook that also creates initial comparison tables
+11. **12_a1_curves.ipynb** - Experiments ran on A1 configuration to get training plots
+12. **13_a1_per_class_curves.ipynb** - Experiments ran on A1 configuration to get training plots per class.
+13. **pureconvtran-1sec.ipynb** - ConvTran ran on raw data, but the training data time series is all trimmed down to 1 second for computational convenience
+14. **pureconvtran-1sec.ipynb** - ConvTran ran on raw data, but the training data time series is all trimmed down to 2.5 seconds for computational convenience

 Notebooks import from `src`; keep core logic in `src/` and use notebooks for exploration and visualization.
 Use the same Poetry environment for Jupyter (`poetry run jupyter notebook` or select the Poetry venv as the kernel).